370 Powder Point Ave, Duxbury, MA 02332, USA

 Owned By: Town of Duxbury

-This landmark, open to the public, offers gorgeous views of Duxbury Bay and access to Duxbury Beach Park and Duxbury Beach Reservation.
-A popular spot for fishing.
-Launch your canoe, kayak, paddle board, rowing shell, or small sailboat from the shore at the foot of the bridge.
-Pedestrian access to Duxbury Bay for shellfishing.
+The wooden plank sidewalk is a popular spot for fishing.
+Launch your canoe, kayak, paddle board, rowing shell, or small sailboat from the shore at the west end of the bridge.
+Pedestrian access to Duxbury Bay for shellfishing is available here as well.
 Swimming, diving and jumping from the Powder Point Bridge are strictly prohibited.

 Features